Wednesday 13: Gunfire 76

 Poole teamed up with Todd Youth of The Chelsea Smiles to write and record an album with a more glam rock sound and without any horror themes, under the band name Gunfire 76.
 Rough mixes of the album's title track, "Casualties & Tragedies", were uploaded onto the band's Myspace page on August 12, 2009, for the fans to have an idea of what the band sounded like.
 The album was released on October 6, 2009.
 Gunfire 76 toured from December 2009 to January 2010 with Bullets and Octane on the First Blood tour.

 Personal life

 Poole is originally from Landis, North Carolina.
 He has one daughter with his ex-wife Roxanne and has a granddaughter who was born in 2017.

-The 2019 album Necrophaze was the first Wednesday 13 album recorded sober by Poole.
+The 2019 album Necrophaze was the first Wednesday 13 album recorded sober, according to Poole.
 He has maintained sobriety and continues to tour.